 If you require preoperative tests prior to surgery we’ll arrange this for you.
 You’ll also want to give yourself enough time to fully recover and rest so taking at least two weeks off work will give you enough time to help you achieve this.

-During Breast Implant Surgery
+During Breast Enhancement Surgery

-After the surgery, we’ll assist you with returning to the ward where you’ll have the chance to rest up and be given the time that you need to increase your mobility.
+After the breast enhancement surgery, we’ll assist you with returning to the ward where you’ll have the chance to rest up and be given the time that you need to increase your mobility.
 Initially, you’ll be placed under drains but once the anaesthetic wears off you’ll be able to eat and drink again.
 Discomfort and pain are expected, particularly around your chest area where the skin will feel tight and become swollen but we can ease this pain through painkillers if needed.

-– We’ll check on your progress back at the surgery to see how you’re getting on, ensure you’re in good health and assist with any further recovery tips if required so you can continue your successful road to full recovery
+– We’ll check on your progress back at the surgery to see how you’re getting on, ensure you’re in good health and assist with any further recovery tips if required so you can continue your successful road to full recovery.

 – It can be helpful to massage the scars once they’ve healed as it will improve their appearance and provide better final results of your surgery

-Who Should Have Breast Surgery?
+Who Should Have Breast Implant Surgery?